Cindy Bidar

 No matter how amazing your new teriyaki beef jerky is, if you launch it at a PETA convention, it’s going to be a tough sell.

-Knowing your ideal client is the single most important indicator of your business’ overall success, so of course it plays a huge part in hitting your funnel sweet spot as well.
+Knowing your ideal client is the single most important indicator of your business’ overall success, so of course, it plays a huge part in hitting your funnel sweet spot as well.

-Reams have been written about how to identify your ideal client avatar, but here’s what you really need to know:
+Reams have been written about how to identify your ideal client avatar, but here’s what you need to know:

 • Her pain points